 - Circulation: enabling the heart to distribute blood throughout the body

-Patients at Risk for Pulmonary Aspiration
+Risk Factors for Pulmonary Aspiration

 There are certain scenarios that increase your patient's chance of pulmonary aspiration.
 The one thing they all have in common is an unprotected airway.
-Today, we'll discuss three risk factors for pulmonary aspiration.
+Today, we'll discuss three common risk factors for pulmonary aspiration.

 Pulmonary Aspiration and Stroke